 What should I bring to the beach for a 1 year old?

 You don’t need a ton of stuff!
-A beach pail and shovel, a big sun hat, some extra clothes to change into, beach towels, a tent or beach umbrella, swim diaper(s), and if you’re feeling adventurous an inflatable pool.
+A beach pail and shovel, a big sun hat, some extra clothes to change into, beach towels, a tent or beach umbrella, swim diaper(s).
+If you’re feeling adventurous, a small pop up pool would be fun.

 What are the best snacks to take to the beach?